-- wood industry – 80% of Norway is forestated, which is why wood is the most important export product
+- wood industry – 80% of Norway is forested, which is why wood is the most important export product

-- furniture – modern and ergonomic furniture enjoy a great popularity among Norway residents
+- furniture – modern and ergonomic furniture enjoy great popularity among Norway residents

 - IT – for developers, Norway-oriented IT outsourcing business plan has a generally positive outlook.
-Especially for developers from CEE countries (Central and Eastern Europe) rich in well-educated millennials who take IT services to the higher level of quality, at the same time offering a competitive pricing.
+Especially for developers from CEE countries (Central and Eastern Europe) rich in well-educated millennials who take IT services to a higher level of quality, at the same time offering competitive pricing.

 - renewable sources of energy – Norwegians are famous for their care for the natural environment, which is why photovoltaics, solar thermal collectors and other renewable energy solutions enjoy great popularity in Scandinavia.